How to Choose the Best Window Treatment Styles for Your Windows

 Sliding windows should have outside-mount shades, curtains or valances.
 Anything mounted inside will obstruct the function.
 If an inside-mount shade is desired, there would need to be about four inches of depth.
-(I recommended that sliding window treatments be hung at least 4 – 6 inches above the frame.)
+(I recommended that sliding window treatments be hung at least 4 to 6 inches above the frame.)

 The recommended width depends on the style of treatments.
 An extra four inches of width would suffice for Roman shades.
-For curtains with lots of fullness, however, you want to extend the rod up to eight or even 10 inches on each side of the window so when they are open, they don’t obstruct the view or light coming in through the window.
+For curtains with lots of fullness, however, you want to extend the rod up to eight or ten inches on each side of the window so when they are open, they don’t obstruct the view or light coming in through the window.
 These mounting recommendations will ensure maximum light coverage and privacy coverage when your treatments are drawn.
 If the treatments are just for decorative purposes and not for privacy or light blocking, a valance mounted above the frame would be a great option.

 Bow windows look best with curtain panels or valances on a curved rod.
-Because Roman shades are mounted to a 2-by-1 block that cannot be curved, they are not an ideal style for bowed windows.
+Because Roman shades are mounted to a 2-by-1 block that cannot be curved, they are not an ideal style for bow windows.

 Bay windows are best with Roman shades.
 Curtains can be used here as well, but the amount of space in between each window would be important in deciding the width of your curtains.
 If the windows are close together, I advise clients to use two panels that would cover the width of all the windows.
 If there is space in between the windows, it is possible to do several panels: one on each end of the bank of windows, then smaller half panels in between each window.